jwcalder/CT-Surfacing/README.md

 This repository gives an example of how to surface (i.e., create 3D models from) CT images containing multiple objects.
 The code requires the [AMAAZETools](https://github.com/jwcalder/AMAAZETools) package.
 To illustrate how the code works, we have included in this repository CT data from 2 scans in the DICOM folder.
 The ScanOverviews folder shows images of the scans from the top and side of the scanning bed.
 Each scan has 4 bone fragments.
 The code in this repository creates all the data in the ScanOverviews and Meshes folder from the DICOM data.

-## Layout spreadsheet
-The code requires a layout spreadsheet provided by the user.
-Here, we use the file `ScanLayout.csv`.
-Each row of the spreadsheet corresponds to a CT scan.
-The spreadsheet must have the columns `CT`, `ScanPacket`, `CTHead2Tail`, and `Mirrored`, in that order, followed by one column for each object in the CT scan (it is ok to have a different number of objects in each scan).
-The `CT` column is a scan-date identifier string; the `ScanPacket` column identifies the name of the subfolder in `DICOM` containing the CT data; the column `CTHead2Tail` indicates if the object names that follow should be read left-to-right, or right-to-left in the scan, and should contain either `L2R` or `R2L`; finally, the `Mirrored` column indicates if the CT image is mirrored along the direction of the scanning bed, and should be `yes` or `no` (most often `no` is correct).

 ## Installing required pacakges

 The code relies on the [AMAAZETools](https://github.com/jwcalder/AMAAZETools) package, which can be installed with